What Languages To Translate Your Game Into In 2022 (Trends & Insights)

 For the potential revenue stream and amount of players you can reach, go through the games reports regularly published by Newzoo.
 There are 2.7 billion gamers globally which are predicted to generate revenues of $197.11 billion in 2022.

-As of 2020, the top 10 countries producing max game revenue included China, USA, Japan, South Korea, Germany, UK, France, Canada, Italy, and Spain.
-These 10 countries generate nearly 87% of the global revenue (almost $138.3 billion!).
+As of 2022, the top 10 countries producing max game revenue included China, USA, Japan, South Korea, Germany, UK, France, Canada, Italy, and Brazil.
+These 10 countries generate nearly 78% of the global revenue.

 Hence, by localizing into all 10 countries, you’ll get access to the markets with nearly 80% of the world’s game revenue.
 Asia-Pacific brings about 50% whilst North America generates 20% of the global game revenue.